 I had a wonderful opportunity to sit down with Rose in her home, along with her son, Doyle and his wife, Nora, to hear about her life, her childhood memories, and her secret to green beans.

-As Nora says, “Rose is the winner.”
-She is indeed surrounded by people who love her dearly.
+As Nora says, “Rose is the winner,” and she is, surrounded by people who love her dearly.
 The mailman, even, helped her put in her garden and staked the beans as they grew.
-She is truly a joy, and the richness of her life certainly comes out in her stories.0 Comments Continue reading
+She is a joy, and the richness of her life certainly comes out in her stories.0 Comments Continue reading

 14 Aug 2012